 The stories from the period detailing religious persecution, or the stories that present the pig as imposing destruction or leading to the destruction of the Temple, include legendary, typological, and paradigmatic elements, and it is hard to conclude from them an exact description of the events of the period.
 Yet the archaeological findings, as shown in brief by Hesse and Wapnish and additional scholars, point to an increase in the presence of pig bones in Hellenistic settlements in Palestine, such as Ashqelon and Tel Anefah, and evidence of the prospering of the pig market in the region (not only in Hellenistic settlements) after hundreds of years of low pork consumption in the region.
 The textual sources also show that in the Greek world, in contrast with ancient Near East cultures, pig meat was very common as a legitimate sacrifice.
 Although pig meat was not completely lacking in ritual texts or from sacrifices in the ancient Near East, the use of pig was limited and took place in unique contexts.
 In Mesopotamia and Hati, for example, pig was used primarily in rituals compared to the gods of the realm of the dead, or nocturnal rituals.
 In Egypt as well the mention of pig sacrifices was limited, and findings of pig bones come primarily from rural areas, which supports the description by Herodotus (II 47).
 In the Greek world, in contrast, the use of pig was more common in routine sacrifices and in meals that took place alongside the sacrifice.
 A living and richly detailed description of pig sacrifice in the Greek world appears already in Homer, in the famous description of Eumaios, the pig shepherd who slaughters a fat pig (ὗς) in honor of his friend Odysseus (Od.
 14.418–438).

 In the Roman world, pig meat was even more popular as a food and as a sacrifice.
-For example, Varro, in the late first century BCE, says in his text on agriculture: “For who of our people cultivates a farm without keeping swine? and who has not heard that our fathers called him lazy and extravagant who hung in his larder a flitch of bacon which he had purchased from the butcher rather than got from his own farm?”
+For example, Varro, in the late first century BCE, says in his text on agriculture: “For who of our people cultivates a farm without keeping swine?
+And who has not heard that our fathers called him lazy and extravagant who hung in his larder a flitch of bacon which he had purchased from the butcher rather than got from his own farm?”
 (Agr.2.4.3).
-Cicero, during approximately the same period, in his statement about the benefit animals provide people, praises mules and asses, but “As for the pig, it can only furnish food; indeed Chrysippus actually says that its soul was given it to serve as salt and keep it from putrefaction; and because this animal was fitted for the food of man, nature made it the most prolific of all her offspring.”
-(Nat.d.
+Cicero, during approximately the same period, in his statement about the benefit animals provide people, praises mules and asses, but “As for the pig, it can only furnish food; indeed Chrysippus actually says that its soul was given it to serve as salt and keep it from putrefaction; and because this animal was fitted for the food of man, nature made it the most prolific of all her offspring” (Nat.d.
 2.160).
 Pig also often served as a sacrifice in the Roman world.
-For example, in one of the important Roman festivals, suovetaurilia, pig, lamb, and ox would be sacrifice to the god Mars in a ceremony documented in many writings and in visual representations.
+For example, in one of the important Roman festivals, Suovetaurilia, pig, lamb, and ox would be sacrifice to the god Mars in a ceremony documented in many writings and in visual representations.